 - California King Size Mattress: Width: 72” x Length: 84” (182.88 x 213.36 cm)

 - Crib Mattress: Most crib mattress dimensions near 27” x 51.5.”

 To help us all choose the right bed size for our needs, the Better Sleep Council offers these guidelines:

-The most popular size of mattress, a typical queen-sized... mattress gives two sleepers 30 inches of personal space apiece.
+- The most popular size of mattress, a queen-sized mattress gives two sleepers 30 inches of personal space apiece.

-It is the next most frequently asked question, and while opinions on the topic abound, the truth is that there a number of factors at play beyond just the density of a mattress and how much support it gives.
+It is the next most frequently asked question, and while opinions on the topic abound, the truth is that there several factors at play beyond just the density of a mattress and how much support it gives.
 Many of these have to do with variations between mattress brands.
 What one company may offer as its “firm” mattress, might be labeled “medium” by another seller.
 More important, however, is the material that the mattress is made from and the technology by which it gives support.
-The sheer... number of different mattress types on the market can be daunting, to say the least.
+The sheer number of different mattress types on the market can be daunting.
 So, to help narrow it down, here are the four main categories.

 Typically the most affordable choice, innerspring mattresses house different numbers of steel coils that support and distribute weight.
 The general rule with these mattresses is that the more coils there are, the more support the mattress provides.
 Over time, however, there is a common complaint of premature compression of padding with these mattresses.